What was the date 8 weeks ago?

 Ways to calculate 8 weeks ago

-2. Use January's calendar: Begin by identifying 14 Jan on a calendar, note that it’s Tuesday, and the total days in (trust me, you’ll need this for smaller calculations) and days until last year (double trust me, you'll need this for larger calculations).
+2. Use March's calendar: Begin by identifying 27 Mar on a calendar, note that it’s Thursday, and the total days in February (trust me, you’ll need this for smaller calculations) and days until last year (double trust me, you'll need this for larger calculations).
 From there, count backwards 8 times weeks by weeks, subtracting weeks from until your remainder of weeks is 0.

 3. Use excel: For more complex weeks calculations or if you h8 our site (kidding), I use Excel functions like =TODAY()-8 to get or =WORKDAY(TODAY()), -8, cell:cell) for working weeks.